Roofing battens standards and safety

 - Size

-Following testing HSG33 – Health & Safety in Roof Work, is to be revised.
-The HSE now recognises that pre-graded 25×50 battens that meet BS 5534 can be used as a foothold, when fixed to rafters set at 600mm centres.
-If graded battens are used this way then the following safe system of work must also be used:
+The HSE recognises that pre-graded 25×50 battens that meet the requirements of BS 5534 can be used as a foothold when fixed to rafters set at 600mm centres, 25x38 battens are also acceptable subject to the specified tile type and rafter centres.
+If graded battens are used this way, the following safe system of work must also be followed:

 - The battens are at least 1.2m long to ensure they span a minimum of three trusses.